MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-hybrid-onedrive-for-business.md

 6. Verify that the **Create Personal Site** and **Follow People and Edit Profile** permission check boxes are selected.

-## Configure hybrid OneDrive for Business
+## Configure hybrid OneDrive
 <a name="Configure"> </a>

-To configure hybrid OneDrive for Business, you must be both a SharePoint Server farm administrator and a Microsoft 365 global admin.
+To configure hybrid OneDrive, you must be both a SharePoint Server farm administrator and a Microsoft 365 global admin.
 Perform these steps on a server in your SharePoint Server farm.

- **To configure hybrid OneDrive for Business**
+ **To configure hybrid OneDrive**

 1. In the SharePoint admin center, in the left navigation, select **configure hybrid**.